EvoEMD: cosmic evolution with an early matter-dominated era: Usage and Examples

 \subsection{Toy Dark Matter Model}

-In this case, we build a simple dark matter model by including a real scalar dark matter particle $\chi$ with mass $m_\chi$.
-It communicates with SM through the coupling with SM Higgs doublet
+Let us consider a simple dark matter model consisting of a real scalar dark matter candidate $\chi$ with mass $m_\chi$ \cite{Silveira:1985rk,McDonald:1993ex,Burgess:2000yq,Cline:2013gha}.
+It communicates with the SM fields with a coupling strength $\lambda$ to the SM Higgs doublet $\Phi$: